jahid90/auth-service/README.md

 }
 ```

-The `accessToken` is short lived and valid for only about a few minutes
+The `accessToken` is short lived and valid for only about a few minutes.
+Client will periodically need to renew it.

 2. refreshToken
 ```
 {
   username: string
-  email: string
+  tokenVersion: string
 }
 ```

-The `refreshToken` is long lived and only expires (is deleted) when a `/logout` request is received
+The `refreshToken` is long lived.
+Though it becomes invalid when a `/logout` request is received

-This should also be regenerated when a user's password is changed.
-An alternative to this could use the password hash along with a secret key to generate the `refreshToken`.
-That way, when the password is changed, the `refreshToken` becomes invalid.
-Currently, password change is not supported.
+This could lead to an issue when a user resets their password and the refresh token previously issued is still valid.
+In that case, we should increment the tokenVersion in the db to invalidate all existing refresh tokens.
+Passwrod change is not currently supported.

 3. Security

-The client will probably store the tokens in `localStorage` or `cookies` from where they could be misused by a malicious script.
+* If clients store the access token in `localStorage` or `cookies`, they could be misused by a malicious script.
-> Explore storing the refreshToken in `http only cookies`
+> Clients should store the token in a closure.

+* The refresh token is not susceptible to this as it is stored as a `http only` cookie and cannot be accessed by scripts.

+### Features to consider for future

+1. Adding and removing roles to/from users
+2. Changing user's password